markomanninen/hyml/doc/specs.rst

 official `validator <http://validator.w3.org/>`__ for a proper validation.

-Below is also the last example of using ``ML`` macros.
+This is also the last example of using ``ML`` macros.

 Columns in the table are:

 -  Tag name
 -  Tag code when using empty content
--  Is optional end tag?
+-  Has optional end tag?
--  Is forbidden (if there should be no content or end tag)?
+-  Has forbidden content and end tag?
--  Can omit (forbidden plus omit short tag like ``<col>``)?
+-  Can omit short tag (``<col>``)?
--  Is in HTML4 specifications?
+-  Is tag in HTML4 specifications?
--  Is in HTML5 specifications?
+-  Is tag in HTML5 specifications?

 .. code-block:: hylang